-In this article, I will try to explain how I got here, and some of the challanges that someone that loves software development and testing will face.
+In this article, I will try to explain how I got here, and some of the challanges that someone that loves software development will face.

 It’s been already quite some time since I started and I have been in different projects that required me to switch technologies, positions, and even my attitude and actions towards people I work with.